Dental implants are marginally more susceptible to medical problems than natural teeth.

 With this in mind, let’s go through how to prevent these two main causes of (implanted) tooth loss.

-How to protect your dental implant from coming out: protection from gum disease
+Stop your implant from coming loose by preventing gum disease

 If an implanted tooth root comes out, it is almost always due to gum disease (periodontitis) in the gums that surround the implant.

-The only exceptions to these are if the implant is not placed properly or if your body rejects the implant as a foreign object—in these instances the implant usually falls out in the first days or couple of weeks after the implant is placed.
+The only exceptions to these are if the implant is not placed properly or if your body rejects the implant as a foreign object—in these instances the implant usually comes loose in the first days or couple of weeks after the implant is placed.

 Back to gum disease: